urbit/urbit.org/content/faq.md

 ### Can I create a bounty? {% #grants-7 %}

-No. Bounties are only created by Tlon, but we draw inspiration for bounties from various sources, including the community.
+Yes, with some conditions.
+Bounties are for work that you would like to see completed and are able to help fund.
+The intent is to line developers up with entrepreneurs and Urbit companies, similar to listing contract work.
 If you want to pitch a project, use the Proposals system.
+On a case-by-case basis the Urbit Foundation may also assist in funding bounties that have high value to the network and a strong chance of success.

 ### How are proposals approved? {% #grants-8 %}